Chris Broussard: TV career

+Acting appearance

+In 2017, Broussard appeared in the Netflix movie #Realityhigh, a teen comedy about a popular girl's life going viral.
+In an appearance on his sports talk show First Things First in 2026, Broussard jokingly claimed his character's name in the movie was Jackson Blade.

 Personal life

 He has been married to his wife, Crystal, since 1995.
-The couple has twin daughters named Alexis and Noelle.
+The couple has twin daughters named Alexis and Noelle, born in March 1998.

 He has spoken publicly about his Christian faith, which he has had since 1989.
 He was raised Catholic.

 In addition to his work as a sports commentator, Broussard is the Founder and President of The K.I.N.G.
 Movement, a national Christian men's organization that seeks to strengthen men in their Christian faith and lifestyle by providing support, accountability, teaching, fellowship and brotherhood.
 K.I.N.G. is an acronym that stands for Knowledge, Inspiration, and Nurture through God.
 It has chapters in various cities.

 In 2023, Broussard collaborated with the Institute of World Politics Chair of Law and Human Rights Matthew Daniels to release a six part Bible study based on the life, teachings, and biblical principles of Martin Luther King Jr. endorsed by Andrew Young and distributed by Urban Ministries and a subsidiary of HarperCollins.